 Illinois Holocaust Museum & Education Center

-Susan Abrams was appointed CEO of Illinois Holocaust Museum & Education Center in April 2014, with more than 20 years of nonprofit museum, business building, and financial management experience.
-Under her leadership, the Museum is leading globally in the areas of Museum and Holocaust education and will open the groundbreaking three-gallery permanent exhibition, the Take A Stand Center, in October 2017.
-Additionally, to support this new exhibition and other Museum goals, with Abrams’ leadership the Museum launched in 2015 its $30 MM Commit to the Future Capital Campaign.
+Susan Abrams was appointed CEO of Illinois Holocaust Museum & Education Center in April 2014, with more than 25 years of nonprofit, for-profit, and business management experience.
+Under Susan’s leadership, the Museum is leading globally in Holocaust and museum education, recently opening the groundbreaking four-gallery exhibition, the Take a Stand Center, including the interactive, holographic Abe & Ida Cooper Survivor Stories Experience.
+To support this new exhibition and other Museum goals, with Abrams’ leadership the Museum launched in 2015 and completed in 2017 its $30 million Commit to the Future Capital Campaign.

-Abrams serves on the Advisory Board of the Women’s Business Association at Kellogg School of Management and is a member of C100, which connects leading Northwestern alumnae to female students, graduates and the University to further the advancement of Northwestern women.
-Abrams previously served on the Chicago Children’s Museum Board of Directors, the Board of Advisors for Kellogg’s Center for Nonprofit Management, and the Board of Directors and Board of Advisors for Leadership Illinois, for which she was in the Class of 1997.
+Abrams serves, through the Governor’s appointment, on the Illinois Holocaust and Genocide Commission.
+She is a member of the Economic Club of Chicago, The Chicago Network, and Northwestern’s C100.
+Abrams previously served on the Chicago Children’s Museum Board of Directors, the Board of Advisors for Kellogg’s Center for Nonprofit Management and for Kellogg’s Women’s Business Association, and the Board of Directors and Board of Advisors for Leadership Illinois, for which she was in the Class of 1997.